Yousuf-Omran/Customers-Registration---Odoo-ERP/README.md

 # Customers-registration---Odoo ERP
-Developing an odoo module to register customers of each company.
+Developing an Odoo module to register customers of each company.